-During May 2025, Belamir developed a demonstration of Joint Probabilistic Data Association (JPDA) with Loopy Belief Propagation (LBP) for the dstl/Stone-Soup repository.
-The work involved implementing a graphical model and message-passing logic in Python to enable scalable data association for multi-target tracking scenarios.
-By simulating ground truth and measurements, Belamir compared the LBP-based approach to traditional enumeration, highlighting computational complexity trade-offs.
-The demo incorporated skills in algorithm implementation, probabilistic data association, and simulation, providing a practical foundation for more efficient JPDA workflows and supporting exploratory analysis for both internal teams and external users of Stone-Soup.
+Developed a demonstration of Joint Probabilistic Data Association (JPDA) with Loopy Belief Propagation (LBP) for the dstl/Stone-Soup repository, focusing on scalable data association in multi-target tracking scenarios.
+The work involved implementing a graphical model, message-passing logic, and belief calculation within the JPDA filter using Python.
+By simulating ground truth and measurements, the demo compared LBP-based data association against traditional enumeration, highlighting computational complexity trade-offs.
+This feature leveraged skills in algorithm implementation, probabilistic data association, and simulation, providing a foundation for more efficient JPDA workflows and supporting exploratory analysis for both internal teams and external customers.

 May 2025 monthly summary: Delivered a JPDA Data Association with Loopy Belief Propagation (LBP) Demo in dstl/Stone-Soup to illustrate scalable data association in multi-object tracking.
 The demo provides a graphical model, message-passing logic, belief calculation, and a comparison against exact enumeration, using synthetic ground truth and measurements to demonstrate potential reductions in computational complexity.
 This work lays groundwork for more scalable JPDA workflows and accelerates exploratory analysis for internal teams and customers.